-- 1. Understand the ACGME Definition of Professionalism Residents must demonstrate a commitment to carrying out professional responsibilities, adherence to ethical principles, and sensitivity to a diverse patient population.
-Residents are expected to: - a.
-Demonstrate respect, compassion, and integrity; a responsiveness to the needs of patients and society that supersedes self-interest; accountability to patients, society, and the profession; and a commitment to excellence and ongoing professional development. - Demonstrate a commitment to ethical principles pertaining to provision or withholding of clinical care, confidentiality of patient information, informed consent, and business practices.
+- Understand the ACGME Definition of Professionalism Residents must demonstrate a commitment to carrying out professional responsibilities, adherence to ethical principles, and sensitivity to a diverse patient population.
+Residents are expected to: - Demonstrate respect, compassion, and integrity; a responsiveness to the needs of patients and society that supersedes self-interest; accountability to patients, society, and the profession; and a commitment to excellence and ongoing professional development. - Demonstrate a commitment to ethical principles pertaining to provision or withholding of clinical care, confidentiality of patient information, informed consent, and business practices.

-c.
-Demonstrate sensitivity and responsiveness to patients' culture, age, gender, sexual orientation and disabilities.

-2. Demonstrate a commitment to competence:

-- a.
-Describe and participate in the process for professional certification and maintenance of certification in colon and rectal surgery. - b.
+- c.
+Demonstrate sensitivity and responsiveness to patients' culture, age, gender, sexual orientation and disabilities. - 2.
+Demonstrate a commitment to competence: - a.
+Describe and participate in the process for professional certification and continued certification in colon and rectal surgery. - b.
 Define the scope of practice of the specialty of colon and rectal surgery. - c.
 Describe and abide by the process for training and adding privileges for new technology. - d.
-Participate in lifelong learning. - e.
+Commitment to lifelong learning by: - i. monitoring patient care performance improvement indicators - ii. accurate reporting of clinical and educational work hours, patient outcomes, and clinical experience data - e.
 Maintain high level clinical and team skills in the care of the patient. - f.
 Demonstrate the ability to self-reflect and incorporate past experiences into improvement of current practice. - 3.
 Demonstrate a commitment to altruism in which patient's needs supersede self-interest: - a.
 Secure effective continuity of care for patients within the context of duty hour restrictions. - 4.
 Demonstrate a commitment to morality and ethics: - a.
 Disclose potential conflicts of interest (financial, personal, professional) and manage potential conflicts of interest appropriately. - b.
 Respect appropriate boundaries in personal interactions with patients, trainees, students, and other healthcare providers, and avoid exploiting them for any purpose. - c.
 Appropriately disclose advertising and public relations releases. - d.
 Support and participate in ethics review processes on research involving human subjects. - e.
 Engage in one's own moral development and encourage the moral development of others. - f.
 Recognize threats to professional behavior, including industry incentives, increased regulatory changes, and loss of physician autonomy. - 5.
 Demonstrate a commitment to Integrity and honesty: - a.
-Disclose appropriately to patients and family members' therapeutic options, including risks, benefits, and alternative treatments; explain the consequences of non-treatment. - b.
+Disclose appropriately to patients and family members therapeutic options, including risks, benefits, and alternative treatments; explain the consequences of non-treatment. - b.
 Disclose adverse events and medical errors fully, even if the errors did not result in actual harm.